HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

   <figcaption>{{ figure_link(caption="Most common hosts from which SRI-protected scripts are included.", sheets_gid="303199583", sql_file="sri_popular_hosts.sql") }}</figcaption>
 </figure>

-{# TODO Authors - I do not agree with below.
-Google fonts does not include SRI.
-Neither does Google Analytics.
-Will we just remove this?

-We see that `gstatic.com` currently leads the chart.
-This is probably because Google serves all of its static content (fonts, analytics, etc.) from gstatic.com.
-Usually when developers embed google fonts, the code they copy has the `integrity` attribute included, which leads to high adoption.#}

-After `gstatic.com` and `shopify.com`, the rest of the top 5 hosts from which SRI-protected scripts are included are made up of three CDNs: <a hreflang="en" href="https://code.jquery.com/">jQuery</a>, <a hreflang="en" href="https://cdnjs.com/">cdnjs</a>, and <a hreflang="en" href="https://www.bootstrapcdn.com/">Bootstrap</a>.
-It is probably not coincidental that all three of these CDNs have the integrity attribute in their example HTML code.
+Among the common hosts from which SRI-protected scripts are included, we see most of them are made up of CDNs.
+We see that there are three very common CDNs that are used by multiple websites when using different libraries: <a hreflang="en" href="https://code.jquery.com/">jQuery</a>, <a hreflang="en" href="https://cdnjs.com/">cdnjs</a>, and <a hreflang="en" href="https://www.bootstrapcdn.com/">Bootstrap</a>.
+It is probably not coincidental that all three of these CDNs have the integrity attribute in their example HTML code, so when developers use the examples to embed these libraries, they are ensuring that SRI-protected scripts are being loaded.

 ### Permissions Policy